-Figure 4-16 Wireless Settings
+Figure 4-17 Wireless Settings

-- Wireless Router Radio The wireless radio of the router can be enabled or disabled to allow wireless stations access.
-If enabled, the wireless stations will be able to access the router, otherwise, wireless stations will not be able to access the router. - Wireless Network Name (also called SSID) Enter a value of up to 32 characters.
+- Wireless Network Name (also called SSID) Enter a value of up to 32 characters.
 The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be

-TP-LINK_XXXXXX (XXXXXX indicates the last unique six numbers of each router's MAC address).
+Considering your wireless network security, the default SSID is set to be TP-LINK\XXXX (XXXX indicates the last unique four numbers of each Router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test.

-Region - Select your region from the drop-down list.
-This field specifies the region where the wireless function of the router can be used.
-It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
+For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
+This field specifies the region where the wireless function of the Router can be used.
+It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.